Ubuntu-Danmark/ubuntudanmark.dk/wp-content/plugins/stop-spammer-registrations-plugin/readme.txt

 1. Download the plugin.
 2. Upload the plugin to your wp-content/plugins directory.
 3. Activate the plugin.
-4. Add the appropriate API keys (optional).
+4. Under the settings, add the appropriate API keys (optional).
 Update the white list.
+Set any of the optional items and limits.

 == Changelog ==